me-env/me./README.md

 - Calendar
 - What you buy

-> You get the idea, every software you use today owning data on you that you would prefer have control on, can be rebuilt in an opensource way, where you choose how your data is stored.
+> You get the idea, every software you use today owning data about you that you would prefer have control on, can be rebuilt in an opensource way, where you choose how your data is stored.

 ## Installation instructions (tested on Windows 11 only)